spacebeam/guide/README.md

 # guide
-The computer nonsense guide.
+The computer nonsense guide, click on the Wiki tab over the top.

-Click on Wiki                                                                  ^